Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/advanced-deployments.rst

     drwxr-xr-x  2 codendiadm codendiadm 4096 Nov 18 14:41 forgeupgrade
     ...

-If it's wrongly configured you will have sth like:
+If it's wrongly configured you will have something like:

 .. code-block:: bash